Copper conductor: Future trends

-Copper will continue to be the predominant material in most electrical wire applications, especially where space considerations are important.
+Copper is expected to continue to be the predominant material in most electrical wire applications, especially where space considerations are important.
 The automotive industry for decades has considered the use of smaller-diameter wires in certain applications.
 Some manufacturers are beginning to use copper alloys such as copper-magnesium (CuMg), which has less conductivity but more strength than pure copper.

 Due to the need to increase the transmission of high-speed voice and data signals, the surface quality of copper wire is expected to continue to improve.
 Demands for better drawability and movement towards zero defects in copper conductors are expected to continue.

 A minimum mechanical strength requirement for magnet wire may evolve in order to improve formability and prevent excessive stretching of wire during high-speed coiling operations.

 It does not seem likely that standards for copper wire purity will increase beyond the current minimum value of 101% IACS.
 Although 6-nines copper (99.9999% pure) has been produced in small quantities, it is extremely expensive and probably unnecessary for most commercial applications such as magnet, telecommunications, and building wire.
 The electrical conductivity of 6-nines copper and 4-nines copper (99.99% pure) is nearly the same at ambient temperature, although the higher-purity copper has a higher conductivity at cryogenic temperatures.
 Therefore, for non-cryogenic temperatures, 4-nines copper will probably remain the dominant material for most commercial wire applications.

+As of 2024 the Chilean Copper Commission expected copper to face increased competition from aluminium in high, medium and low voltage transmission lines but not in other uses such as in the construction industry and in underground and submarine cables.